-The Big Sur Coastal Drive in California is one of the most spectacular drive in the whole world.
+The Big Sur Coastal Drive in California is one of the most spectacular drives in the whole world.
 While I am pretty sure there are many amazing places around the globe where you can enjoy stunning seascapes on long stretches of highway, what truly sets the Big Sur Coastal Drive apart is its length.
 Stretching over 200 kilometers, it definitely requires some planning for a successful photography trip.

 There are ongoing discussions about the actual length of the coastal drive because Big Sur is technically a small village that takes only five minutes to drive through.
 Because of this and the drive’s impressive length, people often mean different things when they refer to the Big Sur Coastal Drive.